michaelgwelch/resume/README.md

 I have 19 years of development and IT experience and 3 years of formal leadership experience.
 I bring a unique mix of skills as I've contributed, led, mentored and taught.
 I have an educational background in engineering, computer science and business.

-My passion is for developing clean quality code and for mentoring others to do the same.
+My passion is developing clean quality code and mentoring others to do the same.
 I stay sharp by doing independent reading, contributing to projects on GitHub, creating my own personal study projects, taking university courses, and facillitating study groups.